Handmade Column

 Q.4

-Can I draw from the reverse side?
+Can I draw on the back side?

 A.4

-The lines I drew became thicker after baking.
+The lines became thicker after baking.
+Why?

 A.5